 Meanwhile, backyard breeders and pet mills are notorious for overbreeding dogs.
 And some cat breeders have also been found to have mill-like conditions, where adult animals are bred over and over for the sole purpose of churning out puppies or kittens.
 The animals are kept in small cages 24/7 with little human interaction and no love.
 It’s a horrible life for the breeding animals, and unfortunately, it results in sick puppies and kittens.

 Have you ever wondered why puppy mills are bad?
-Get the facts about puppy mills.
+Visit this website for more information.

 Find a pet

 Once you’ve decided you want to adopt a pet, the next step is finding just the right one to fit in with your family — even if your family is just you and your future pet.
 Whether you head to your local shelter or start with a pet search online, the best approach is to think about the kind of personality that will be the best match for you.